cuatro-f/Shaker-Sort/README.md

 # Shaker sort

 implementation of shaker sort in NASM.
 Sorting is applied to a matrix.
 The matrix is ​​sorted by the maximum numbers in the row.
+Designed to run on Linux OS.

 Also, via the parameter during assembly, you can select the sorting direction (ascending/descending)